CyR1en/Cardea/README.md

      </p>
 </h1>

-Cardea is an open-source PaperMC plugin that provides an alternative to whitelisting a server.
+Cardea is an open-source PaperMC plugin written in Kotlin that provides an alternative to whitelisting a server.
 This is done by implementing a login dialog using the new DialogAPI introduced in Paper 1.21.7.

 Features:
 - **Easy to setup** - Simply drop it in your plugins folder and set your password.